-Arts & Humanities in Health
+Arts and Humanities in Health

-For more information on careers in this field, click on the appropriate profession(s) in the Career Explorer section of this site.
+For more information on careers in this field, see the list on the right.
+For salary ranges, schooling requirements and more, check out the Career Explorer.

-Some health professions schools find BA-trained applicants have that special "human touch:" they connect readily with others, have a strong sense of historical context, and are aware of the ways in which human cultures can affect the whole healthcare experience.
-They also are more often multi-lingual.
+Some health professions schools find applicants with an arts or humanities degree have that special "human touch": they connect readily with others, have a strong sense of historical context and are aware of the ways in which human cultures can affect the whole health care experience.
+They also are more often multilingual.
 All of these are highly prized skills in an increasingly global world.

-There is a growing and rich body of literature, music, and fine arts by, for and about people in the health professions.
+There is a growing and rich body of literature, music and fine arts by, for and about people in the health professions.
 An increasing number of health practitioners are turning to the creative arts as a way of expressing and coming to terms with the sometimes harrowing task of helping people who are ill and suffering.

 In addition, there are careers like art therapist that help people improve their well being.
 There are also health care-related professions directly related to arts and humanities, like medical illustrator, medical historian or medical librarian.